poroping/terraform-provider-fortios/docs/data-sources/firewall_accessproxy.md

 * `ssh_client_cert` - Set access-proxy SSH client certificate profile.
 * `ssh_host_key_validation` - Enable/disable SSH real server host key validation.
 * `status` - Set the status of the real server to active so that it can accept traffic, or on standby or disabled so no traffic is sent.
+* `translate_host` - Enable/disable translation of hostname/IP from virtual server to real server.
 * `type` - TCP forwarding server type.
 * `weight` - Weight of the real server.
 If weighted load balancing is enabled, the server with the highest weight gets more connections.
 * `ssh_host_key` - One or more server host key.The structure of `ssh_host_key` block is documented below.